wvwa25/SWE-3643-Fall2024-Project/README.md

 ## Executing the Web Application

 This is a cross-platform application and should work in Windows 10+, Mac OSx Ventura+, and Linux environments.
-However, this application has only been carefully tested in Windows 11, so a Windows virtual machine may be necessary for certain features.
+Please note that this application has only been carefully tested in Windows, so a virtual machine may be necessary for running all subsequent execution contexts.

 To prepare your environment to execute this application:
 1. [Install the latest Java runtime for your system.](https://www.java.com/en/download/manual.jsp)